tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 Pause / Unpause operation
 -------------------------

-It is possible to pause usage of the terminal by a ZTerminal instance by calling :cpp:func:`~void Tui::ZTerminal::pauseOperation()`.
+It is possible to pause usage of the terminal by a ``ZTerminal`` instance by calling :cpp:func:`~void Tui::ZTerminal::pauseOperation()`.
-This restores the terminal mode to the state before ZTerminal started using the terminal and enables using the terminal for running other applications that access the terminal.
+This restores the terminal mode to the state before ``ZTerminal`` started using the terminal and enables using the terminal for running other applications that access the terminal.

-If the application wants to return to using the terminal with ZTerminal it should call :cpp:func:`~void Tui::ZTerminal::unpauseOperation()`.
+If the application wants to return to using the terminal with ``ZTerminal`` it should call :cpp:func:`~void Tui::ZTerminal::unpauseOperation()`.

 Layout infrastructure
 ---------------------

-The ZTerminal instance also acts as a central point for coordination of layout updates.
+The ``ZTerminal`` instance also acts as a central point for coordination of layout updates.
-Usually applications use the layout infrastructure through interfaces in :cpp:class:`Tui::ZWidget` and :cpp:class:`Tui::ZLayout` (and for testing in Tui::ZTest).
+Usually applications use the layout infrastructure through interfaces in :cpp:class:`Tui::ZWidget` and :cpp:class:`Tui::ZLayout` (and for testing in :cpp:class:`Tui::ZTest`).

-Layout work is normally deferred using the event loop to reduce costly relayout cycles.
+By default, layout work is deferred using the event loop to reduce costly relayout cycles.
 :cpp:class:`Tui::ZWidget` and :cpp:class:`Tui::ZLayout` register widgets to be relayouted in the next cycle by calling :cpp:func:`~void Tui::ZTerminal::maybeRequestLayout(ZWidget *w)` or :cpp:func:`~void Tui::ZTerminal::requestLayout(ZWidget *w)`.